Beryesa/PaperFE/content/posts/papermod/papermod-installation.md

 ---
-title: "Install / Update PaperMod"
+title: "Install / Update PaperFE"
 summary: Read aboout Install and Update instructions and sampled configuration templates
 date: 2021-01-20
-series: ["PaperMod"]
+series: ["PaperFE"]
 weight: 1
-aliases: ["/papermod-installation"]
+aliases: ["/paperfe-installation"]
-tags: ["PaperMod", "Docs"]
+tags: ["PaperFE", "Docs"]
 author: ["Aditya Telange"]
 cover:
-  image: images/papermod-cover.png
+  image: images/paperfe-cover.png
   hiddenInList: true
 social:
-  fediverse_creator: "@adityatelange@mastodon.social"
+  fediverse_creator: "@Beryesa@mastodon.social"
 ---

 > - **We'll be using `yml/yaml` format for all examples down below, it is recommend to use `yaml` over `toml` as it is easier to read.**